-Alice Pauser, Founder & CEO, has conducted research on the Wisconsin Women’s Correctional System (WWCS) since 2001 and initially developed the mission statement for The Demeter Foundation.
-A member of the Correctional Education Association (CEA), she has presented statewide and nationally at the Prisoner’s Family Conference on the needs of incarcerated and formerly incarcerated women.
+Alice Pauser, Founder & Board member, Alice oversees the daily operation of the organization and serves as Executive Director.
+She has conducted research on the Wisconsin Women’s Correctional System (WWCS) since 2001 and initially developed the mission statement for The Demeter Foundation.
+A member of the Correctional Education Association (CEA), she has presented statewide and nationally on the needs of incarcerated and formerly incarcerated women.
 Alice has developed and implemented programs for women to maintain mental health recovery and gain balance in their lives.
 She has built collaboration with Wisconsin Community Corrections and directly provides services to women in the Dane County area.
 Alice is a nationally certified Wellness Recovery Action Plan W.R.A.P. facilitator.
 She is active in providing input to Wisconsin Legislators on the status of incarcerated and formerly incarcerated women and the need for systems change.
 Her daughter is currently incarcerated at Taycheedah Correctional Institute in Wisconsin.

 Board of Directors

 Larry Burg, Board President, is a retired State of Wisconsin Correctional Sergeant who spent 30 years advocating for the safety and fair treatment of all human beings under his care.
 Larry has been employed on two separate occasions at Taycheedah Correctional Institution.
 During his three years serving on The Demeter Foundation Board Larry has held the office of Treasurer for the last year.
 He is currently employed by Veterans Health Administration as a Peer Support Specialist working in the Homeless Program in Madison, WI.
 Larry was married for 25 years before his wife passed away from breast cancer.
 He is now re married with a daughter, seven step children and three grandchildren.